afhpayne/slackutils/README.md

 The goal of Slackutils is to make working with slackbuilds easier.

 #### Release Notes:<br />
 0.5.3 slackstack has one important new feature -- now it searchs the computer to see if the program being built is already installed.
-If the program or any of its dependencies are installed, it adds asterisks to the relevant entry in the installseq.txt file.
+If the program or any of its dependencies are installed, it adds asterisks to the relevant entries in the installseq.txt file and shows [INSTALLED] on the screen output.

-0.5.2 slackgrab is a major revision.
+0.5.0 slackgrab is a major revision.
 The code is cleaner and handles *.info files in a more efficient manner.<br />
 ** Programs with multiple (unlimited) binaries are now supported.
 This means things like the Nvidia driver are downloaded and verified correctly<br />
 ** The code now supports slackbuild *.info files where the tarball htmls are located in eithe DOWNLOADS_x86_64 area or the DOWNLOADS area.
 There is some variation among slackbuilds, so the program checks the x86 location first and moves to the other one if nothing is found.